kxdang/kiendang.me/content/blog/061-opioids/index.md

 Opioiods work by binding to opioid receptors found throughout the body.
 The opioid receptors are categorized into 3 major groups: mu, delta, kappa.
 These receptors mediate spinal analgesia (inability to feel pain)<sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK532899" target="_blank">[2]</sup></a>.

 Opioid receptors belong to a family of 7-transmembrane G-protein-coupled receptors and they are made up of 3 subunits, alpha, beta and gamma <sup><a href="https://www.ncbi.nlm.nih.gov/books/NBK532899" target="_blank">[2]</sup></a>.
 Many different types of opioids work on different opioid receptors, so, unfortunately, the answer to this can't be easily summarized into a bite-sized paragraph.
-The ones I will be reseaching are: codeine, morphine, hydromorphone and tramodol.
+The ones I will be discussing below are: codeine, morphine, hydromorphone and tramodol.

 ###<center>💊Morphine